This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 • the estimated impact of the GE on the value of the mine was also less than 10%, and therefore below the level of materiality.

 For similar reasons, the GE was not an event that “would reasonably be expected” to be material.
-In this regard, the Court reviewed a number of expert reports prepared for Sibanye after the event to assess the basis on which such an assessment would have been made at the date of termination.
-Although the Court accepted that those reports could be of some assistance in ascertaining what “a reasonable person in the position of the parties would have expected in January 2022”, the reports prepared for Sibanye were found to be wrong, given that they relied on incorrect or unevidenced assumptions about how the GE would affect the mine and, therefore, Atlantic Nickel's business.
-The Court put some weight on the fact that the contemporaneous reports prepared for Sibanye in relation to the GE had not been shared with the claimants to check if the analysis was correct or reasonable.
+In this regard, the Court reviewed the materials informing Sibanye's assessment at the date of termination (including various reports from expert advisers).
+Although the Court accepted that those materials could be of some assistance in ascertaining what “a reasonable person in the position of the parties would have expected in January 2022”, the Court ultimately held that those assessments were not reliable or based on reasonable assumptions regarding how the GE would affect the mine and, therefore, Atlantic Nickel's business.
+Notably, the Court put some weight on the fact that the contemporaneous assessments prepared for Sibanye in relation to the GE had not been shared with the claimants to check if the analysis was correct or reasonable.

 Given the Court's judgment was concerned only with liability, the parties' dispute should now proceed to a quantum phase, subject to any appeal.